DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 ## General Stuff
 - Sprints are 2 weeks long, Monday - Sunday
 - Halfway through each sprint, everyone's lead(s) will check in on them.
 This is to catch problems before they happen / determine if we need to reduce the game's scope.
-- The gameplay / aesthetic of the level we showed in Vertial Slice DOES NOT fully represent how we want the game to be.
+- The gameplay / aesthetic of the level we showed in VS **DOES NOT** fully represent how we want the game to be.
 The game from this point on will be much faster paced.

 ## The Gauntlet / The UI
 - The game will NO LONGER have a completely diegetic UI through the gauntlet on the player's left hand.
-In fact, the gauntlet might not even be a gauntlet anymore.
+The gauntlet may not even be a gauntlet anymore.
 - In fact, the entire idea / design of the "device" on the player's left hand.
-- Alex & Azalee are in charge of concepting new looks for it.
+- Alex & Azalee are concepting new looks for it.
-	- *HOWEVER*, we still need to pin down how exactly we want the "device" / left arm to be animated while the player is using a power.
+	- *HOWEVER*, we still need to determine how exactly we want the "device" to be animated while the player is using a power.
-- From now on, we will have a more traditional minimal UI.
+- We will have a more traditional minimal UI.
-- Any diegetic UI that is a part of the "device" on the player's left hand will purely be there to supplement the traditional UI.
+- Any diegetic elements on the "device" will supplement the traditional UI.

 ### Why Are We Getting Rid of the Gauntlet???
 - If you look at almost any FPS game, the player's hands are directly in front of the screen.
 This is because this is the most natural position to hold a gun in.
 However, in our game, we would need to pose the hands awkwardly no matter what in order to show off any UI on the player's left hand.